 “The period of field work extended from January 25 to February 10…The first proof of Cahows in residence was found on January 28, 1951…We scrambled ashore in the forenoon, accompanied by a youthful Bermudian ornithologist, David B. Wingate.”

-David Wingate would go on to complete university and other work while remaining focused on saving the Cahow from extinction (again).
-David Wingate became Bermuda’s first conservation officer in 1966, and retired in 2000.
-As of 2016 there are now approximately 300 Bermuda Petrels in existence, making it one of the rarest birds in the world.
+David Wingate went on to complete university and other work, while remaining focused on saving the Cahow from extinction (again).
+He became Bermuda’s first conservation officer in 1966, and retired in 2000.
+As of spring 2020, there are over 300 Bermuda Petrels (134 nesting pairs of birds) i existence, making it one of the rarest birds in the world.